 Dump trucks typically carry raw materials, e.g., sand, gravel, or dirt, in an open-top, enclosed bed.
 The bed of the truck is likely mounted on a hydraulic lift.
 When activated, the lift system elevates one side of the bed such that the materials may be emptied from the bed.
-Most dump trucks lift systems tip the bed to enable cargo to spill at the rear of the truck.
-However, others are configured to dump material to one side or the other, or from the bottom of the cargo bed.
+Most dump truck lift systems tip the bed to enable cargo to spill at the rear of the truck.
+However, others are configured to dump material to one side or from the bottom of the cargo bed.

 Like dump trucks, the vast majority of garbage trucks are single-chassis vehicles.
 Other configurations include dump trucks with “roll off” (or removable) waste containers, which are frequently used on construction sites.

 Dump trucks and garbage trucks are pervasive on U.S. roadways.
-Drivers are likely to encounter these trucks anywhere people live, work, dig, or build; which is to say, everywhere.
+Drivers are likely to encounter these trucks anywhere people live, work, dig, or build, which is to say, everywhere.

-There are several reasons that dump trucks and garbage trucks are particularly dangerous to motorists, cyclists, and pedestrians.
+There are several reasons why waste collection truck crashes are particularly dangerous to motorists, cyclists, and pedestrians.

-Of course, dump and garbage truck accidents may be caused for the same reasons as any other vehicle accident.
-Unlike passenger vehicle collisions, large heavy trucks can cause catastrophic damage, especially when a passenger car is involved.
+Of course, dump truck and garbage truck accidents may be caused for the same reasons as any other vehicle accident.
+Unlike passenger vehicle collisions, large, heavy trucks can cause catastrophic damage, especially when a passenger car is involved.
 In addition, as discussed, the spill of cargo onto the roadway can cause significant danger leading to further damage.

 What kind of accidents do dump trucks and garbage trucks get into on a regular basis?
 Here are some common scenarios leading to truck accidents.

-Following an accident, victims will likely be bombarded by insurance company representatives encouraging them to settle their claim.
+Following an accident, victims will likely be bombarded by insurance company representatives encouraging them to settle their claims.
 Insurance representatives and employers are interested in attaining one goal: minimal financial liability.
 Other parties to the case will work hard in an attempt to avoid responsibility for the compensation the injured victim deserves.
 Here are some tips to help injured victims navigate the aftermath of a devastating accident.